Ceva & Gram

 How can you help limit the development of resistance when using antibiotics?

 1. Accurate diagnosis is essential to limit the use of systemic antibiotics.
-Always ensure that there is an infection, and avoid systemic antibiotics whenever possible (e.g. superficial pyoderma, abscesses).
+Always ensure that there is an infection in the pet, and avoid systemic antibiotics whenever possible (e.g. superficial pyoderma, abscesses).

 2. Diagnose and treat underlying disease, as bacterial infections are almost always secondary.